codykerns/PurchasesHelper/README.md

 )

 ```
+As CompatibilityAccessManager is now your source of truth for entitlement access, you have a few options for checking if entitlements are active.

-If you want to use CompatibilityAccessManager to asynchronously fetch purchaserInfo and check if your entitlement is active between RevenueCat or your registered entitlements:
+If you want CompatibilityAccessManager to asynchronously fetch purchaserInfo and check if your entitlement is active between RevenueCat or your registered entitlements:

 ```swift